jperez0917/octo-computing-machine/README.md

 # octo-computing-machine
 Collaboration from the minds of Bruce and Josse.

+This is a change to README.md